-- Diving from tubes into the river is not recommended.
-The river is shallow and the river bed is muddy and full of large rocks just below the surface, a few feet.
+Diving from tubes into the river is not recommended.
+The river is shallow and the river bed is muddy.
+Large rocks can lurk just below the surface, a few feet.

-- Do not assume or rely on mobile phone service while on the river.
-If you have an emergency, take the proper steps to try and address the situation, then try to call our office (336) 427-8530 or 911.
+Do not assume or rely on mobile phone service while on the river.
+You may not have phone service while on the river.
+If you have an emergency, take the proper safety and rescue steps to try and address the situation.
+If you do have phone service, call our office (336) 548-0080 or 911.

 If your tube pops while on the river, the best course of action is to “buddy-up” on a tube and float back to the campground.